 Single Panel Radiators

 If you are looking to have a radiator in your room but aren’t keen on the look of a double-panelled radiator then this might be the option for you!
-As single panel radiators are generally slimmer, they may be better suited to fit underneath particular windows.
+As single panel radiators are generally slimmer, they may be better suited to a minimalist look.

 Double Panel Radiators

 Double panel radiators use two tanks as opposed to one.
 Because there are two panels, more hot water is able to flow into them and so they produce more heat.

 These are popular because of their simple design and effectiveness at heating a room.
 A double panel is a great option as you do not need to have multiple radiators to meet your required BTU - therefore taking up less wall space.

 If you’re looking for a radiator with real visual impact then a vertical radiator could be for you…

 As they take up more floor-to-ceiling space, they will generally be more eye-catching than those that run horizontally.
 This allows you the opportunity to turn a radiator into a real statement piece.

 In addition, the slim line design is great for those who are tight on space or have awkward walls where a horizontal radiator just wouldn’t be an option.